 Vertical blinds are generally used for privacy and to block out sunlight for very large windows and sliding glass doors.
-This type of window covering consists of vertical slats that hang down from a head rail fastened above a window or glass door.
+This type of window treatment consists of vertical slats that hang down from a head rail fastened above a window or glass door.
 Slats can be rotated to "open," allowing partial sunlight in, or "close," to completely block out light.
-Vertical blind clips that hold and help rotate the slats can break from use or age.
-Fortunately, these clips are inexpensive and anyone can easily complete the task of replacing them.
+Vertical blind clips that hold and help rotate the slats can break from use or age, but these clips are inexpensive and anyone can easily complete the task of replacing them.

 Open the blinds so that the slats are spread out from the stacked position.
-Ensure that slats are in the full open position by using the swivel tool.
+Ensure that slats are in the full open position by using the swivel tool to turn them.

 Grip the clip or stem with a pair of needle-nose pliers.
 Gently twist the clip and slightly pull on it until it pops off the gear.

-Gently push the slat into the clip.
+Push the slat into the clip gently.
 Ensure that the clip lip is positioned over the hold of the slat by wiggling it around and gently pushing the clip ends together.

 Repeat the above steps for all broken vertical blind clips.
 If you have lots of clips to replace, you can remove all the slats and take the entire unit down from the window.
 This allows you to work at a more comfortable level on a table to replace the clips.

 Try out the vertical blinds once you've replaced all of the broken clips and put the slats back in the clips.
 Open and close the blinds and rotate the slats to ensure each one works correctly.
 Redo any clips that aren't working correctly, ensuring that you placed the clips in the correct direction.